Only 596 pages left on your journey to becoming a rock star!

 What you will learn in this manual is that there’s music that some people will buy, while there’s also music that nobody will ever buy.
 And this has always been the case, even back in the Golden Age.

-EVEN IN THE 20TH CENTURY ONLY A FRACTION OF THE POPULATION BOUGHT ALBUMS ON A REGULAR BASIS.
+EVEN IN THE 20TH CENTURY, ONLY A FRACTION OF THE POPULATION BOUGHT ALBUMS REGULARLY.